 According to a report by TIME magazine, “Victims and tipsters can call the National Human Trafficking Hotline at 1 (888) 373-7888 or text HELP or INFO to “BeFree” or 233733.
 All calls can be made anonymously.
 If a victim is in immediate danger, authorities urge people to call 911.
 Concerned citizens should not confront a suspected trafficker or alert a victim to any suspicions, experts say.”

 Can porn normalize this behavior?

 Absolutely!
 These two topics can be heavily linked with one another, and the sad part is, too many people have no idea.

-If someone chooses to watch porn, it’s really hard for them to know if the person on the computer screen has actually given their full consent.
 We’re not claiming that all porn is non-consensual—only pointing out that some is, and some isn’t, and it’s not always possible to tell the difference between the two.
 However, this is something we want to shed light on.

 We are a non-shaming community and we believe in the power of fighting for real, genuine and authentic love.
 If we choose to fight together, for the ones who can’t fight for themselves, we’ll be able to be a part of an incredible change and hopefully witness results firsthand.